 - I track my reading in Goodreads – I am able to remember what I have read, create ‘to read’ and ‘favourites’ of the year lists, and share recommendations with friends

-- I set myself reading goals – for example, I read the Stella Prize (writing by Australian women) shortlist each year, and I decided to read more non-fiction in 2016
+- I set myself reading goals – for example, I read the Stella Prize (writing by Australian women) shortlist each year, and I decided to read more non-fiction in this year

 - I read blogs and listen to podcasts about books – current favourites include Australian Women Writers and What Should I Read Next?